Oppenheimer–Snyder model: Reception and legacy

 Kip Thorne recalled that physicists were initially skeptical of the model, viewing it as "truly strange" at the time.
 He explained further, "It was hard for people of that era to understand the paper because the things that were being smoked out of the mathematics were so different from any mental picture of how things should behave in the universe."
+Werner Israel noted that the work of Oppenheimer and his collaborators on the end states of compact objects had actually been foreshadowed by the discovery of an upper limit on the mass of a white dwarf by Subrahmanyan Chandrasekhar.
+Yet, like the works of Oppenheimer and his colleagues, this was initially rejected and almost forgotten.
+While physicists had become used to the relativity of the passage of time in different frames of reference, the gravitational time dilation implied by the Oppenheimer-Snyder model was too extreme for most physicists at the time to accept.
+For a distant inertial observer, the surface of the star undergoing continued gravitational implosion would freeze at the critical radius (the Schwarzschild radius) but for an observer on the surface of the star, the process would continue.
+Moreover, any light emitted at the critical radius would be infinitely red shifted, making the star appear to "cut itself off" from the external universe.

 Oppenheimer himself thought little of this discovery.
 However, some considered the model's discovery to be more significant than Oppenheimer did, and the model would later be described as forward thinking.
 Freeman Dyson thought it was Oppenheimer's greatest contribution to science.
 Lev Davidovich Landau added the Oppenheimer-Snyder paper to his "golden list" of classic papers.
+Due to Landau's influence, most Soviet theoretical physicists accepted this result as well.
 John Archibald Wheeler was initially an opponent of the model until the late 1950s, when he was asked to teach a course on general relativity at Princeton University.
 Wheeler claimed at a conference in 1958 that the Oppenheimer-Snyder model had neglected the many features of a realistic star.
-However, he later changed his mind completely after being informed by Edward Teller that a computer simulation ran by Stirling Colgate and his team at the Lawrence Livermore National Laboratory had shown a sufficiently heavy star would undergo continued gravitational contraction in a manner similar to the idealized scenario described by Oppenheimer and Snyder.
-Wheeler subsequently played a key role in reviving interest in general relativity in the United States, and popularized the term "black hole" in the late 1960s.
-Various theoretical physicists pursued this topic and by the late 1960s and early 1970s, advances in observational astronomy, such as radio telescopes, changed the attitude of the scientific community.
-Pulsars had already been discovered and black holes were no longer considered mere textbook curiosities.
-Cygnus X-1, the first solid black-hole candidate, was discovered by the Uhuru X-ray space telescope in 1971.
-Jeremy Bernstein described it as "one of the great papers in twentieth-century physics."
+Indeed, in order to keep the mathematics manageable, Oppenheimer and Snyder assumed a perfectly spherical star with no spin, zero internal pressure, uniform density, no mass ejection, no shock waves, and no radiation emission.
+However, he later changed his mind completely after being informed by Edward Teller of the results of a computer simulation ran by Stirling Colgate and his team at the Lawrence Livermore National Laboratory.
+Colgate and his colleagues adapted the computer codes for developing the thermonuclear bomb (the Teller-Ulam design) to simulate the gravitational implosion of a star.
+They assumed that the star was spherical and not rotating, but otherwise took into account all the complications of a real star.
+They found that a sufficiently heavy star would undergo continued gravitational contraction in a manner similar to the idealized scenario described by Oppenheimer and Snyder.
+Independently, a team led by Yakov Borisovich Zeldovich relied on their own expertise and computer simulations for the Soviet Union's hydrogen bomb (the Sakharov-Zeldovich idea) and reached the same conclusion.